Product Line

 Our mandatory compliance certification process, launched every year in January, requires all Rotork employees and contractors to confirm that they have adhered to our Code of Conduct and Compliance policies during the preceding year (including our Modern Slavery Policy), and have completed all mandatory training.

-Our standard contract terms require our suppliers to adhere to our Supplier Code of Conduct.
-The Code sets out our zero-tolerance policy on compulsory or forced labour, or any other form of slavery or servitude.
+Our standard contract terms require our suppliers to adhere to our Supplier Code of Conduct, which was refreshed in early 2025 to take account of best-practice benchmarking and to align it more closely with the Rotork Code of Conduct.
+The Supplier Code of Conduct sets out our zero-tolerance policy on compulsory or forced labour, or any other form of slavery or servitude.
 It requires our suppliers to meet minimum standards in relation to human rights, anti-bribery and corruption, employment practices, health and safety and the environment.
-Our suppliers are periodically asked to review and confirm compliance with the Code and their responses verified as part of our audit programme (described below).
-The Code also sets out our expectation that suppliers will work diligently to ensure that their own supply chains meet similar standards.
+Our suppliers are periodically asked to review and confirm compliance with the Supplier Code of Conduct and their responses verified as part of our audit programme (described below).
+The Supplier Code of Conduct also sets out our expectation that suppliers will work diligently to ensure that their own supply chains meet similar standards.

 As part of Rotork's routine and non-routine visits to and audits of our suppliers, our Supplier Quality Engineers, Category Managers, regional and local Supply Chain staff as well as the wider Rotork leadership team remain vigilant regarding indications of any risk related to modern slavery and human trafficking.

 We conduct risk assessments on our suppliers to determine their risk category, and consequently, the appropriate level of due diligence to be applied.
-Our risk-based supplier assessment model uses open-source indices provided by credible organisations such as UNICEF, International Labour Organization (ILO) and Transparency International to differentiate risk by country.
+Our risk-based supplier assessment model ensures that risk scores are developed through a combination of factors, including scores relating to their country of operation, with country-based index scores for human freedom, child labour, corruption and health and safety, drawing on internationally-recognised indices provided by organisations such as the International Labour Organization and Transparency International to differentiate risk by country.
 The model covers human freedom, prevalence of child labour, bribery and corruption, health and safety and the commodity provided.
+The process also documents our escalation procedures for any concerns identified.

 Our supplier selection and approval procedures consider several risk areas, including modern slavery, and human rights issues more generally.
-Information is initially gathered through the completion of a self-assessment questionnaire.
-Among other things, this questionnaire requires the supplier to confirm whether they are familiar with our Supplier Code of Conduct and have relevant policies of their own in place, and includes questions about their workforce, and how they ensure certain standards are met in relation to their workers.
+We use a third-party software platform to support management of supplier self-assessment questionnaires.
+Among other things, these questionnaires require suppliers to confirm whether they are familiar with our Supplier Code of Conduct and have relevant policies of their own in place, and include questions about their workforce, and how they ensure certain standards are met in relation to their workers.
 Additionally, we ask our key suppliers to provide more detailed information, to understand more specifically the measures these suppliers have implemented to prevent modern slavery.
 Where appropriate, the selection process may involve a site visit.

 We have developed key performance indicators (KPIs) to monitor the risk-based actions we are taking and assess the effectiveness of our modern slavery-related control measures.
 The KPIs are reviewed annually and updated as appropriate.